When is The Last Leg back on Channel 4?

 Everything you need to know about the new series of the topical comedy series.

-It’s barely been a month since the previous series of The Last Leg aired its final episode on Channel 4, but Adam, Alex and Josh are already back on our screens for 2021.
+It didn’t take long for The Last Leg to air its first episode of 2021, with the topical comedy series returning to our screens on Friday 15th January – and the show continues on a weekly basis.

-Once again, the series will be filmed without a live studio audience due to COVID-19 restrictions, but while there might be no audience there certainly won’t be a shortage of famous faces joining the three hosts in the coming weeks.
+As with the previous series, this run is being filmed without a live studio audience due to COVID-19 restrictions, but while there might be no audience there certainly won’t be a shortage of famous faces joining the three hosts in the coming weeks.

 Here’s everything you need to know about series 21.

-The series kicks off on Friday 15th January at 9pm on Channel 4, with episodes continuing at the same time in subsequent weeks.
+The series kicked off on Friday 15th January at 9pm on Channel 4, and continues every week at the same time – with the next episode airing on Friday 22nd January 2021.

 What is The Last Leg about?